Aryan20/Logomenu/README.md

 Compatible with and tested on GNOME 40.
 Should work on older versions. join the Discord for the latest news and releases: https://discord.gg/kNa4CHJX

+xkill required for Force Quit App, gnome-extensions-app required for Extensions.
 Grab the latest release and unzip to /.local/share/gnome-shell/extensions

 **or**